 Types of Asphalt Shingles

-With asphalt shingles being some of the most popular roofing products on the market, you can expect innovations and new products constantly hitting the market.
-Here are a few of the most common.
+With asphalt shingles being some of the most popular roofing products on the market, you can expect innovations and new products to be constantly hitting the market.
+Here are a few of the most common types of roof shingles for this roofing material.

 Asphalt 3 Tab Shingles

-The most common type of asphalt shingle is the three-tab shingle.
+The most common types of roof shingles are the three-tab shingles.
 This style has been around for decades or even centuries and is still a popular choice because it’s affordable and easy to install.
+However, have in mind that these shingles require periodic cleaning and tend to show organic growth sooner than thicker, more textured styles.
+These are your best option if you’re looking for a standard asphalt shingle roof.

 These are your best option if you’re looking for a standard asphalt shingle roof.